-The current regulations are included below (calendar 2022-23).
+The current regulations are included below (calendar 2023-24).
 Please check the most recent version of the calendar for any updates (TCD Calendar):

+Progression regulations: Bachelor programmes

+59 Some programmes with professional accreditation have received a derogation from specific regulations on progression by the University Council.
+The relevant programme entry provides these details.
+See www.tcd.ie/teaching-learning/academicaffairs/ug-prog-award-regs/derogations /byschool.php.
 In order to rise with their class, students must obtain credit for the academic year by satisfactory attendance at lectures and tutorials and by carrying out, submitting and sitting the required assessment components.
-In addition, students must pass the year by achieving, at a minimum, an overall creditweighted average pass mark for the year (40 per cent or 50 per cent, as per programme regulations) and either:

-- (a) accumulate 60 credits by achieving at least the pass mark in all modules - (b) pass by compensation.
+In addition, students must pass the year by achieving, at a minimum, an overall creditweighted average pass mark for the year (40 per cent or 50 per cent, as per programme regulations) and either: (a) accumulate 60 credits by achieving at least the pass mark in all modules or (b) pass by compensation.
 All modules and components within modules are compensatable (except in particular professional programmes where compensation does not apply).
 To pass a year by compensation, in programmes that locate the pass mark at 40 per cent, a student must achieve the pass mark in modules carrying a minimum of 50 credits and obtain a module mark of at least 35 per cent in any remaining module(s).
 A student may accumulate a maximum of 10 credits at qualified pass where the mark lies between 35-39 per cent.
 To pass a year by compensation, in programmes that locate the pass mark at 50 per cent, a student must achieve the pass mark in modules carrying a minimum of 50 credits and obtain a module mark of at least 45 per cent in any remaining module(s).
 A student may accumulate a maximum of 10 credits at qualified pass where the mark lies between 45-49 per cent.

-- 60 Progression is on an annual basis.
+60 Progression is on an annual basis.
 Within a year students may carry failed modules from one semester to the next but not from one academic year to another; that is, they will not be able to rise to the next year of their programme until they have successfully completed the preceding year(s).
-Students who have not passed their year are required to present for reassessment when:

-(a) they obtain in excess of 10 credits at qualified pass (i.e. marks between 35-39 per cent where the pass mark is 40 per cent; or 45-49 per cent where the pass mark is 50 per cent); - (b) they fail any module (i.e. achieving marks below 35 per cent where the pass mark is 40 per cent; or below 45 per cent where the pass mark is 50 per cent); - (c) they do not obtain an overall pass mark for the vear: - (d) any combination of (a) (c) occurs. - 61 If a student has achieved both fail and qualified pass grades at the first sitting or has exceeded the 10 credit limit allowed for compensation and is not permitted to rise with their year, they must present for reassessment in all failed components of all modules for which they obtained a fail and/or a qualified pass. - 62 Different modalities of assessment to the first sitting are permitted in the reassessment session as determined by the programme. - 63 The same progression and compensation regulations as outlined above apply at the reassessment session.
-The overall credit-weighted the year in full (i.e. all modules and all assessment components).
+Students who have not passed their year are required to present for reassessment when: (a) they obtain in excess of 10 credits at qualified pass (i.e. marks between 35-39 per cent where the pass mark is 40 per cent; or 45-49 per cent where the pass mark is 50 per cent); (b) they fail any module (i.e. achieving marks below 35 per cent where the pass mark is 40 per cent; or below 45 per cent where the pass mark is 50 per cent); (c) they do not obtain an overall pass mark for the year; (d) any combination of (a) - (c) occurs.